GerHobbelt/live-server/README.md

 * `--open=PATH` - launch browser to PATH instead of server root
 * `--watch=PATH` - comma-separated string of paths to exclusively watch for changes (default: watch everything)
 * `--ignore=PATH` - comma-separated string of paths to ignore ([anymatch](https://github.com/es128/anymatch)-compatible definition)
+* `--watch-dotfiles` - watch files whose paths include filenames beginning with `.` (dotfiles), rather than ignoring them (default: false)
 * `--ignorePattern=RGXP` - Regular expression of files to ignore (ie `.*\.jade`) (**DEPRECATED** in favor of `--ignore`)
-* `--no-css-inject` - reload page on CSS change, rather than injecting changed CSS
 * `--middleware=PATH` - path to .js file exporting a middleware function to add; can be a name without path nor extension to reference bundled middlewares in `middleware` folder
 * `--entry-file=PATH` - serve this file (server root relative) in place of missing files (useful for single page apps)
 * `--mount=ROUTE:PATH` - serve the paths contents under the defined route (multiple definitions possible)
+* `--no-directories` - disable directory listings
 * `--spa` - translate requests from /abc to /#/abc (handy for Single Page Apps)
+* `--spa-ignore-assets` - when `--spa` is passed, this option stops the server intercepting requests for any assets (CSS, JS and so on)
 * `--wait=MILLISECONDS` - (default 100ms) wait for all changes, before reloading
 * `--htpasswd=PATH` - Enables http-auth expecting htpasswd file located at PATH
 * `--cors` - Enables CORS for any origin (reflects request origin, requests with credentials are supported)
-* `--https=PATH` - PATH to a HTTPS configuration module
+* `--https[=PATH]` - PATH to a HTTPS configuration module; if no PATH is specified, a generic (expired) certification is used
 * `--https-module=MODULE_NAME` - Custom HTTPS module (e.g. `spdy`)
 * `--proxy=ROUTE:URL` - proxy all requests for ROUTE to URL
+* `--proxy-unsecure` - don't check hostname for https proxy requests (prevents *Hostname / IP doesn't match certificate's altname* error)
+* `--no-css-inject` - reload page on CSS change, rather than injecting changed CSS
+* `--config=FILE` - specify a JSON configuration file to be used.
+Inline arguments take precedence.
 * `--help | -h` - display terse usage hint and exit
 * `--version | -v` - display version and exit
+* `--no-markdown` - do not render markdown files as such
+* `--markdown=STYLE` - change the style of markdown rendering: html (default), hack, hack-dark, hack-light
+* `--injection=TEXT | --injection` - inject additional content to the pages
+* `[PATH]` - the directory which should be served, default: current working directory

 Default options: